cashTangoTangoCash/orgFixLinks/README.md

 **WARNING** intended for experienced users only

-**WARNING** script does not self-test in any way
+**WARNING** script does not test itself; there is a separate script with tests.

 **WARNING** tags that are all caps are changed to all lowercase; if you know python, this is easy to change

-It's amateur work that overwrites files on your local disk.  **_If you are not ready, willing, and able to restore all your files from backups, don't run this._**
+The script is amateur work that overwrites files on your local disk.  **_If you are not ready, willing, and able to restore all your files from backups, don't run this._**

 ## Installation